sbdrchauhan/python-DS-ML/11_git_and_github/README.md

 git config --global user.name                               # should show you your username that has set git config --global user.email                              # shows your email that has set

+# to see how Git is configured:
+git config --list --system
+git config --list --global
+git config --list --local

 ## to change your main branch name to "main" (if default, master)
 git branch -M main
 ```